lucaspacifico/mashgin/api/README.md

 ## About

-The app is done by incorporating a few practices from Domain-Driven Design (DDD) and Repository Pattern on the server side, while utilizing the Vue.js framework on the client side.
+The app is done by incorporating a few practices from Domain-Driven Design (DDD) and Repository Pattern on the server side, while utilizing the React framework on the client side.

 > Server App with DDD, Repository Pattern:
 >